 For constructing liveness specifications, we start with the autopilot as the "root" module, and the door module and gear module lumped into a "team".
 The basic algorithm described in Sec.
 VI-B cannot find a trap set, which demonstrates why the algorithm described in Sec.
 VI-C is needed.
-The reason is illustrated in Fig. 17, when the current goal of the autopilot is to enter cruise mode.
+The reason is illustrated in Fig. 29, when the current goal of the autopilot is to enter cruise mode.
 The autopilot can enter cruise mode from the intermediate mode when the gear is retracted (up).
-The gear can retract when extended, but it could also idle, leading to the state on the bottom left.
-In that state, it is the autopilot's turn, and the autopilot could idle, or change the height to less than or equal to $threshold_height$.
+The gear can retract when extended, but it could also idle, leading to the node on the bottom left (each node corresponds to several states).
+In that node, it is the autopilot's turn, and the autopilot could idle, or change the height to less than or equal to threshold_height.
 This would prevent the gear from retracting.
-Therefore, the bottom left state is not in the team's attractor of A (the autopilot's attractor of cruise mode).
+Therefore, the bottom left node is not in the team's attractor of A (the autopilot's attractor of cruise mode).
 This leads to an empty trap when the basic algorithm is used.
 By using the approach of Sec.
-VI-C, the Basin is enlarged to incorporate the bottom left state, and a weaker goal is generated for the gear.
-This goal takes into account that the gear should reach either A, or the top left state (which corresponds to several states).
-The autopilot has a choice to not go backwards, thus it can keep the behavior within the two bottom left states, until the gear does retract.
+VI-C, the Basin is enlarged to incorporate the bottom left node, and a weaker goal is generated for the gear.
+This goal takes into account that the gear should reach either A, or the top left node.
+The autopilot has a choice to not go backwards, thus it can keep the behavior within the two bottom left nodes, until the gear does retract.

-Fig. 17: The reason why the algorithm of Sec.
+Fig. 29: The reason why the algorithm of Sec.
 VI-C is useful in the landing gear example.
+This description is simplified, in that it corresponds to a specification with the constraint $(mode = "cruise") \Rightarrow (gear = 0)$ in AutopilotNext.

 Algo.
-12 produces specifications for the autopilot and the lumped door and gear modules.
+22 produces specifications for the autopilot and the lumped door and gear modules.
 Different mask parameters are used for each recurrence goal, thus different interconnection architectures.
 The goal that is generated for the lumped modules is used as the goal in a recursive call to Algo.
-12. This recursive call refines the interconnection architecture further, by generating separate specifications for the gear module and the door module.
+22. This recursive call refines the interconnection architecture further, by generating separate specifications for the gear module and the door module.
 We show next the generated specifications for when the goal of the autopilot is to enter cruise mode.
-The autopilot trap is
+The autopilot trap is and the resulting persistence objective $\Diamond \Box(AutopilotTrap \land$

-$$AutopilotTrap \triangleq$$
+$\begin{array}{l} AutopilotTrap \triangleq \\ \land turn \in 1 ...
+3 \land door \in 0 ...
+5 \land height \in 0 ...
+100 \\ \land mode \in 0 ...
+2 \land speed \in 0 ...
+40 \\ \land \lor \land (turn = 2) \land (height \in 76 ...
+100) \\ \land (mode = 2) \land (speed \in 0 ...
+30) \\ \lor \land (door \in 1 ...
+5) \land (height \in 76 ...
+100) \\ \land (mode = 2) \land (speed \in 0 ...
+30) \end{array}$

-$\begin{array}{l} \wedge turn \ \in 1 \dots 3 \wedge door \in 0 \dots 5 \wedge height \in 0 \dots 100 \\ \wedge mode \in 0 \dots 2 \wedge speed \in 0 \dots 40 \\ \wedge \ \lor \wedge (turn \ = 2) \wedge (height \in 76 \dots 100) \\ \wedge (mode = 2) \wedge (speed \in 0 \dots 30) \\ \lor \wedge (door \ \in 1 \dots 5) \wedge (height \in 76 \dots 100) \\ \wedge (mode = 2) \wedge (speed \in 0 \dots 30) \end{array}$ and the resulting persistence objective $\Diamond \Box (AutopilotTrap \land (cnct = 0))$.
+(cnct = 0)).
 As expected, the autopilot is allowed to keep waiting while the doors are still open (door \in 1..5 in second disjunct), and until the gear reacts, only provided the autopilot has reached and maintains the height above the threshold (height \in 76..100), and it keeps the mode to intermediate.
 The last two constraints are required because height below the threshold, or mode equal to landing would prevent the gear from being able to retract.
 Notice that the autopilot does not need to observe the gear state, only the door state, because when the doors close, the global invariant Inv implies that the gear has been retracted too.
 Therefore, the specification of the autopilot in this interconnection mode is expressed without occurrence of the variable gear.

-The corresponding recurrence goal $\Box \diamondsuit ((cnct \neq 0) \lor \neg DTeam)$ for the door-gear subsystem is defined by $DTeam \triangleq$
+The corresponding recurrence goal $\Box \diamondsuit ((cnct \neq 0) \lor \neg DTeam)$ for the door-gear subsystem is defined by